HeatherWtr/Cryptocurrency_News_Aggregator/README.md

 That project collects and displays news articles and updates from various cryptocurrency-related sources:

- - This script is implemented the following features...
+ - This script is implemented the following features.

 __1. Data Retrieval:__